Plsr/notes-thing/Readme.md

 ## TODO

-- [ ] Add github actions to publish this on Github Pages
 - [ ] Add metadata
-- [ ] Add a proper index.html
+- [x] Add a proper index.html that list all files as links
+- [x] Add github actions to publish this on Github Pages